Culture under one roof

 On Thursday, 30.
 September 2021, we explored the group exhibition INFORMATION (Today), which investigates twenty-first-century data-based capitalism and its manifestations in encrypted networks, digital currencies, artificial intelligence, and various other phenomena that define our everyday lives from the background.
 Subsequently, these difficult-to-decipher digital mechanisms have been juxtaposed with the architectural mock-up, a 1:1 scale model of a facade or other part of a building that tests and demonstrates a design element.

 On Sunday, 29.
-August 2021, the works of Detroit-born artist Matthew Angelo Harrison got explored, followed by a discussion on the mock-up and its significance in architecture and public space.
+August 2021, the works of Detroit-born artist Matthew Angelo Harrison were explored, followed by a discussion on the mock-up and its significance in architecture and public space.